-Your complete reference guide to boating on the Caledonian Canal.
-Download your free copy of the Skippers’ Guide.
+Our Skipper’s Guide is your complete reference guide to boating on the Scottish Canals – including safety information and details or moorings and facilities.
+Download your free copy of the Skippers’ Guide .

 Transit & Short Term Visitor Licences

-All powered craft using the Scottish canals require a licence, and we have a variety of short-term and transit licences available to suit your requirements.
-Licences are available to purchase at the Sea Locks or Canal Offices.
+All powered craft using the Scottish canals require a licence, and we have a variety of visitor licences available .
+Licences are available to purchase online or at the Sea Locks.
 Download the Transit & Short Term Visitor Licences for Leisure Craft to find out more.

 Locks & Bridges